jcbendernh/f1fabric/README.md

 - sprint_results.csv
 - status.csv

-Once these are downloaded and extracted on your local machine, you will need to upload the csv files to Files section of the F1 lakehouse within your Fabric workspace so that they can be utilized by the Fabric Notebooks in the next section.

 ###  Tips
 For this repo, I created the following items in my F1 lakehouse.
 The notebooks and the f1_agent data agent references are based on these items.